 Yet apparently this wasn't the worst lost car story Geoffro had to tell.
 It turned out that at one point in the past he lost his car in the airport car park which in itself is a very frightening concept (because it's happened to me).
 Fortunately with the generous help of an airport attendant who was willing to give The Geoffro a lift in his electric cart driving up and down the aisles, did he manage to find it.

 There is a touch of Geoffro in all of us... (thanks to Russell Devlin for this)

 As is well known, Geoffro is a major media sci-fi fan but one of his dearest & most esoteric loves is the 1971 US/Australia suspense anthology series "Evil Touch", hosted by screen legend Anthony Quayle.
 He actually got into active fandom through seeing Russell Devlin, Andrew Kutzer, Richard Freeland & others wearing Evil Touch badges at a party at Lucy Zinkiewicz's place, which led him into serious Doctor Who club involvement and from there the rest of fandom.

 In the days before video, he soundtracked episodes and wrote detailed story synopses in tiny handwriting (which he has since lost).
 He once read Andrew and I an Evil Touch fan story which we cracked up about and thought was brilliantly funny, until he looked at us nonplussed and said "but I meant it at a serious story."

-funny, amusing or interesting stories you want to share
+you have any funny, amusing or interesting stories you

-about The Geoffro, or if you have any pics of him that
+want to share about The Geoffro, or if you have any pics

 The Geoffro Page was launched on 27/2/04